matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ### Why WordPress.com? ###

 I decided to use [WordPress.com](https://wordpress.com/) to host my website instead of other hosting providers.
 Finding a host for a WordPress website is not an issue, I could probably throw a rock out of my window and hit a hosting service that could do it.
 I wanted something that was easy to setup and maintain, and I wanted the hassle of managing the backend server and software to be handled by someone else.
-I wanted a hosting provider that would keep everything up-to-date for me and provide things like analytics without requiring additional add-ons and configuration changes.
+I wanted a hosting provider that would keep everything up to date for me and provide things like analytics without requiring additional add-ons and configuration changes.

 WordPress.com also supported custom themes and plugins, which was important to me as I wasn't quite sure what the website would require, so I wanted to cover every option just in case.

-### What's Wrong With WordPress.com? ###
+### What's Wrong with WordPress.com? ###

 There were some downsides to using WordPress.com as a hosting provider, and that was mostly the cost of the service and the speed of the service.
 It is very expensive to host a basic website with basic customizations (themes, plugins, etc.), and unlocking basic customizations seemed like a rip-off to me.
 My website also seemed slow and unresponsive to me on multiple locations, and that seemed unacceptable to me for virtually static content that didn't change.
 I would occasionally get alerts that the site was unresponsive or had high packet loss, which to me was unacceptable.
 I also utilized Cloudflare to try and alleviate the issues, which worked to a degree, but that is unacceptable to me.

 I also ended up not using a lot of WordPress plugins for multiple reasons.
-I felt like the plugins were not easy to customize, and the feedback plugins were absolutely terrible.
+I felt like the plugins were not easy to customize, and the feedback plugins were terrible.
 I received dozens of bogus messages per day that were an absolute waste of time to sort through and answer questions from.

 I was also not a fan of the way that WordPress handled the media library.
 I found it very cumbersome to manage images and other media and images would randomly stop appearing for no reason.
 I found out while migrating from WordPress.com to Hugo that images that I had deleted were still online and accessible, despite not appearing in the media library.
-I am not sure if that is a bug specific to WordPress or the hosting provider, but needless to say I was very unimpressed.
+I am not sure if that is a bug specific to WordPress or the hosting provider, but I was very unimpressed.

 ## Hugo ##